There are approximately 3,600 commercial valuation units currently in Bermuda.

 Typically, most applications for exemption fail on requirement 5) due to the way they are funded as the majority of their funding is through international committees, international grants, local Government grants or other forms of revenue, rather than relying wholly or mainly for its funds upon contributions from members of the public.

-Should an organization wish to apply for charitable exemption, a Charitable Exemption Application Form (this will be a link to the form) must be filled out.
+Should an organization wish to apply for charitable exemption, a Charitable Exemption Application Form must be filled out.